-- You or your partner wrap the roo in the towel
+- You or your partner wrap the roo securely in the towel

 Cover his head, but ensure he can breathe.

-- While he’s firmly held by one person, someone else uses the battery powered nail file, beginning on one spur
+- While he’s firmly held by one person, the other person uses the battery powered nail file, beginning on one spur

 The person who’s trimming needs to hold the roo’s foot.
 And start away at the tip of the spur like you’re sharpening a pencil.